This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "Show me the top 10 cryptocurrencies by market cap"
 - "List the most popular cryptocurrencies"
-- "What are the top 20 coins sorted by volume?"
-- "Show me DeFi tokens with highest market cap"
-- "List cryptocurrencies with price between $1 and $10"

 ### Get Cryptocurrency Quotes